not-things-modular/not-things-vcv/doc/timeseq/samples/BERNOULLI.md

 }
 ```

 The [if](../TIMESEQ-SCRIPT-JSON.md#if) condition will check if the `bernoulli-chance` variable is greater than (`gt`) 0V and set the first output to 10V if this is the case.
-This will result in a 50% chance since the variable is between -5V and 5V.
+This will result in a 50% probability since the variable is between -5V and 5V.

 The second output is set using a similar check: